 Industrial Pretreatment Program

 The Industrial Pretreatment Program is an Environmental Protection Agency (EPA) program that has been used for over 30 years to prevent pollutants that may be discharged from industrial and commercial sources from causing inhibition, interference and detriment to sewer systems and reclaimed water facilities throughout the United States; the primary goal of the program is to eliminate pollution that may be harmful to our streams, lakes, rivers, and oceans.
 The program uses federal, state, and local authorities for its implementation.

 Spartanburg Water has developed its pretreatment program based on the federal, state and local requirements that uniquely protect our customers, our sewer system, and our receiving streams.

 I am considering opening/moving my business to Spartanburg.
 Who should I contact?

-Please contact the Spartanburg County Area Chamber of Commerce, and the Chamber will provide you with the detailed information you will need concerning the area.
-If Spartanburg Water can be of assistance, your first step should be to visit our Customer Service department located at 200 Commerce Street, Spartanburg, SC 29306, (864) 582-6375.
-Customer Service can assist you in determining whether or not Spartanburg Water will be your provider for water and/or sewer services.
-If Spartanburg Water is your business water and/or sewer provider, there will be some information that our Customer Service department will need to determine how Spartanburg Water may be involved with your planned opening or move to Spartanburg.
-Once Customer Service has assessed your needs, Spartanburg Water will assist you.
+Please contact the Spartanburg Area Chamber of Commerce, and the chamber will provide you with the detailed information you will need concerning the area.
+If Spartanburg Water can be of assistance, your first step should be to visit our customer service department located at 200 Commerce Street, Spartanburg, SC 29306, (864) 582-6375.
+Customer Service can provide information to you if we will be your provider for water and/or sewer services.
+If Spartanburg Water is your business water and/or sewer provider, our customer service department will determine how we may be involved with your planned opening or move to Spartanburg.
+Once Customer Service has assessed your needs, we will assist you.

 Do I need an industrial pretreatment permit?

-If your business discharges wastewater other than restroom wastewater, boiler blowdown, and/or cooling water, your business will need to be evaluated on whether or not an industrial wastewater permit will be needed.
+- If your business discharges wastewater other than restroom wastewater, boiler blowdown, and/or cooling water, you will need to be evaluated on whether or not an industrial wastewater permit will be needed.